-The Master Programme in Physics, specialising in Geophysics, provides an understanding of how planet Earth works on the inside.
-Earth is a lively planet, where processes active today shape the Earth as we know it.
-Earthquakes and volcanic eruptions are both examples of how these dynamic processes affect both the Earth's surface as well as everything living on it.
-In geophysics we use physics in various ways to image the inside of the Earth and to build models that help us understand the dynamic Earth.
+In the Geophysics specialisation of the Master's Programme in Physics you explore how planet Earth works.
+Earth is a living planet, which is formed by active processes.
+Earthquakes and volcanic eruptions are examples of how these dynamic processes affect both the Earth's surface as well as everything living on it.
+In geophysics we use physics in various ways to image the inside of Earth and to build models that help us understand this dynamic Earth.

 Why this programme?